Advyta/Todo-Project/README.md

 ## The challenge

-Your users should be able to:
+Your users will be able to:
 - Add new todos to the list
 - Mark todos as complete
 - Delete todos from the list